 Part of the ‘Lawyerist Healthy Law Firm’Learn more

 Before you can build anything, you need a basic understanding of the tech you’re working with.
-Although there are many potential taxonomies for legal tech, the following structure should help you when thinking about your own business.
+Although there are many potential taxonomies for legal tech, the following structure and categories should help you when thinking about your own business.

 Your firm’s productivity software is the backbone of your legal tech stack.
 This type of software helps your law firm run smoothly.
-It may not be the most important software decision you make, but it will likely have a significant impact.
+It may not be the most important software decision you make, but it will have a significant impact.

 Here, we’re talking about suites of software that handle an array of business technology.
 This is your email software, calendar, word processing, spreadsheets, and presentation software.
 In more advanced forms, this includes task management, inter-office communication, and even video conferencing.

 The largest players in this area are Microsoft Office, and GSuite—or Google Workspace.
 Your law firm needs to use at least one of these.
 After a lawyer chooses a product like Google Docs, this will influence many decisions down the legal tech line.
 Once you choose a side, like Google or Microsoft, you tend to stay with the same brand.

 The bulk of a lawyer’s work is the creation and management of documents.
 This means storing, sharing, and keeping documents safe from prying eyes.
 Often, it also means connecting documents to other information about a case.